krferrier/EWAS/README.md

 **Annotation** (`add_annotation`)

-* The final results table: the EWAS or meta-analysis statistics with annotation columns joined on, sorted by p-value.
+* The final results table: the EWAS or meta-analysis statistics with annotation columns, sorted by p-value.
 This is the file to work from.
 * Gene and transcript assignments, CpG-island context, whole-blood eQTM genes and KYCG feature columns.
 Every column is listed in [Annotated Results Columns](#annotated-results-columns).